Utzel-Butzel/react-virtual-keyboard/README.md

 Currently WiP:

 A on-screen keyboard (OSK) Component that works in the browser for reactJS.
+Useful for Kiosk Touchscreens.

 Based on the Virtual Keyboard using jQuery: https://mottie.github.io/Keyboard/